ciuccislab/pyDRTtools/README.md

 # **Distribution and Release Information**

-DRTtools is freely available under the MIT license from this site.
+pyDRTtools is freely available under the MIT license from this site.

 # **System requirements**

-To install and run the DRTtools, you need:
+To install and run pyDRTtools, you need:

-Matlab 7.12 or above
-Optimization toolbox of Matlab
-The DRTtools toolbox was tested and implemented on a Windows-based machine.
+Python 3
+Numpy, Pandas, Scipy, Matplotlib, PyQt5, and CVXPY

 Detailed installation instructions are available in the DRT toolbox user's guide (also included with the standard distribution).